Updated Oct 2016

-An oft-stated concern among those who exclusively drive to work is that they need access to their vehicle in case of an emergency.
-But several local services—and a touch of gumption—can help you handle the unexpected when your car isn't at the ready.
-Employ several of the following strategies to really ease your mind and finally make it possible to ride-not-drive to work!
+A common refrain among those who exclusively drive to work is that they need access to their vehicle in case of emergency.
+But several local services—and a pinch of gumption—can help you handle the unexpected when your car isn't available.
+Employ several of the following strategies to put your mind at ease and fully embrace a bicycle commute!

 LOCAL SUPPORT SERVICES

 AAA now offers a Bicycle Breakdown Service as part of their regular membership program!
 Members can receive a free tow when breakdowns interrupt their ride.

 MORPC's Guaranteed Ride Home program allows anyone who carpools or vanpools, walks, bikes or rides the bus to work a 100% (!) taxi fair reimbursement (including tip!) in the event of an emergency that requires them to leave work quickly, or after hours.
 Register for free in advance using the link above, keep the reimbursement voucher on hand and use the service up to 4 times per year!